shauntsr/tp/docs/UserGuide.md

 - `list -a` → pinned = X, archived = 1 (all archived notes)
 - `list -p` → pinned = 1, archived = 0 (pinned and unarchived)
 - `list -p -a` → pinned = 1, archived = 1 (pinned and archived)
+  - Note: X means both 1 and 0 are shown.

 **Format:**
 ```